 Max Springer

-Google Scholar | maxspringer23 'at' gmail 'dot' com | Curriculum Vitae
+Google Scholar | maxspringer 'at' princeton 'dot' edu | Curriculum Vitae

-I'm an algorithms researcher, science communicator, and mathematics educator.Â
+I am an algorithms researcher, science communicator, and tech policy expert.Â

 Selected Publications